 Features

 SIP intercom systems are viable wireless IP intercom choices for VoIP integration and subscription-free operations.
-Examples such as 2N and Fanvil offer great capabilities, yet SIP intercom deployments usually favor properties with existing VoIP infrastructure, such as deskphones and softphones.
+However, SIP deployments usually favor properties with existing VoIP infrastructure, such as desk phones and soft phones.

-Overall costs fall when in-unit VoIP devices already exist, but property managers or owners of new construction still have to pay for all other hardware, such as the PBX, resident phones, LAN connections, and so on.
+Overall costs fall when in-unit VoIP devices are already in place, but property managers or owners of new construction still have to pay for all other hardware, such as the PBX, resident phones, LAN connections, and so on.

-For properties without existing infrastructure, cloud-based intercoms are more cost-effective, easier to install, and faster to deploy due to their plug-and-play deployment method.
+For properties without existing infrastructure, cloud-based intercoms are more cost-effective, easier to install, and faster to deploy thanks to their plug-and-play approach.
 Still highly scalable with built-in centralized management, cloud intercoms result in more reasonable long-term costs.

 Sign up for a live demonstration of Swiftlane, or get instant pricing here.